atwi/threadlines/_posts/2025-11-20-creatine-hair-loss-study-what-the-headlines-missed.md

 ### 3. Most AGA starts before men notice it

-A large number of men already have mild miniaturization in their 20s, even if their hair "looks fine."
+A large number of men already have mild miniaturization in their 20s, even if their hair looks fine to the naked eye.

-Excluding all miniaturization means:

-- No early AGA
-- And quite possibly no or very few men genetically primed for androgen-sensitive hair loss
+Excluding all participants with miniaturization detectable by a dermatologist means there were potentially no or very few men genetically primed for androgen-sensitive hair loss, particularly given the small sample of 19 men in each of the treatment and control groups.

 ### 4. So the study answers one question clearly — and another not at all